 We use commercially reasonable safeguards to help keep the information collected through the Service secure and take reasonable steps (such as requesting a unique password) to verify your identity before granting you access to your account.
 However, Lyfshort cannot ensure the security of any information you transmit to Lyfshort or guarantee that information on the Service may not be accessed, disclosed, altered, or destroyed.

 You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to emails between you and Lyfshort, at all times.
 Your privacy settings may also be affected by changes the social media services you connect to Lyfshort make to their services.
 We are not responsible for the functionality, privacy, or security measures of any other organisation.

-You have the right (excluding exceptions outlined in the Privacy Act) to seek access to and update or correct the personal information we hold about you.
+You have the right (excluding exceptions outlined in the Privacy Act) to seek access to, update, correct or remove the personal information we hold about you.
 If you make an access request, we will ask you to verify your identity.
 We may charge a fee to cover the costs of meeting your request.

-If you would like to seek access to personal information we hold about you, you can contact us as outlined in section 10.
+If you would like to seek access to or removal of personal information we hold about you, you can send a request to us as outlined in section 12.